Ben Osborn

-Benjamin Jarrod Osborn (born 5 August 1994) is an English professional footballer who plays as a left-back or central midfielder for EFL League One club Stockport County on loan from Derby County.
+Benjamin Jarrod Osborn (born 5 August 1994) is an English professional footballer who plays as a left-back or left wing-back for club Stockport County.

 He started his career at Nottingham Forest, he then joined Sheffield United for an undisclosed fee in 2019, before leaving the club on a free transfer for Derby County in June 2024.
 He was loaned to Stockport County, in 2025.
+Osborn left Derby County after his contract expired in 2026.

 Internationally, he has represented England national youth football teams, at under-18, under-19, and under-20 levels.

 Club career

 Nottingham Forest

 Born in Derby, England, Osborn began playing football when he joined Derby County.
 Having been released after one season, he joined rivals Nottingham Forest's youth academy at the age of nine.
 In his first season with the U18 squad, he was frequently used as a left back.
 In April 2012, Osborn was voted the club's Academy Player of the Year and was awarded with a new contract the following month.
 Following an injury to Gonzalo Jara, Osborn was promoted to the Forest first team and made his debut for the club in the Championship on 29 March 2014, playing in midfield for the full 90 minutes of a 1–1 away draw with Ipswich Town.
 Although his debut resulted in a draw, Osborn expressed his delight to make his debut via Twitter.
 After making eight appearances for the club in the 2013–14 season, it was announced on 29 April that Osborn had signed a new five-year contract with the club.

 "No matter what was going on around him, he showed the character and determination.
 He was unshakable.
 He had the mentality to say 'do you know what, I am going to go and play my game, regardless of the pressure on this team'.
 Sometimes as a young man, you can do that.
 He has done himself no harm in my eyes, during my time at the club."